-DEAR MR. DE MENT: On Tuesday, July 20, 1971, at 10 a.m., the Subcommittee on Legal and Monetary Affairs of the House Committee on Government Operations will commence hearings on the operations of the Law Enforcement Assistance Administration of the Department of Justice.
-As part or that inquiry, the subcommittee will receive testimony from appropriate State officials on the administration of the law-enforcement assistance programs in a number of States, of which Alabama will be one.
+Dear Mr. De Ment: On Tuesday, July 20, 1971, at 10 a.m., the Subcommittee on Legal and Monetary Affairs of the House Committee on Government Operations will commence hearings on the operations of the Law Enforcement Assistance Administration of the Department of Justice.
+As part of that inquiry, the subcommittee will receive testimony from appropriate State officials on the administration of the law-enforcement assistance programs in a number of States, of which Alabama will be one.